djimenezc/react-webpack-starter/README.md

-# React with webpack demo.
+# React with webpack demos

 Goal is to learn React and Webpack via integration of existing demos into this project.